Three- and Four-Year Programs

-Undergraduates join the four-year AFROTC program by registering for Aerospace Studies classes in the same manner as for other University classes.
-Students in the four-year program attend a four-week field training encampment during the summer between their sophomore and junior years.
-Students are in the General Military Course (GMC) during the first two years, and the Professional Officer Course (POC) during the last two years.
+Undergraduates join the three- or four-year AFROTC program by registering for Aerospace Studies classes in the same manner as they do for other University classes.
+Students in the program attend a field training encampment during the summer between their sophomore and junior years.
+Students are in the General Military Course (GMC) during the first one to two years, and the Professional Officer Course (POC) during the last two years.

 Freshman GMC academic classes focus on the functions, organizations, and hardware of the U.S. Air Force.
 Sophomore classes concentrate on the evolution of aerospace power from the Wright brothers through the space program.

 All GMC classes meet one hour per week.
-Complementing the academic classes, a weekly leadership laboratory introduces students to U.S. Air Force customs, courtesies, drills, ceremonies, and lifestyles.
+Complementing the academic classes, a weekly leadership laboratory introduces students to U.S. Air Force customs, courtesies, drill and ceremonies, and team-building exercises.
 Guest lecturers, seminars, briefings, films, and practical experience are also included.

 Entry into the POC during the junior year of the four-year AFROTC program is competitive.
-Factors considered include leadership potential, academic performance, field training evaluations, and results of a physical examination and the physical fitness test (PFT).
+Factors considered include leadership potential, academic performance, field training evaluations, and results of a physical examination and the physical fitness assessment (PFA).
 Students must be in good academic standing with the University, have demonstrated motivation and potential for success as U.S. Air Force officers, and meet U.S. Air Force physical standards.

 POC students are expected to plan and conduct a leadership laboratory once a week.
 The time required varies depending on the responsibilities of the individual POC student.
 Aerospace Studies class activities during the junior year center on management and leadership in a U.S. Air Force setting; standard textual material on management is supplemented by case studies cast in a U.S. Air Force setting.
 The senior year Aerospace Studies curriculum examines national defense policy and the military in American society.
 All POC academic classes meet three hours per week.